jbrugioni/RepData_PeerAssessment1/PA1_template.md

 deltaMean <- totalStepsMean - totalStepsMeanFilled;
 deltaMedian <- totalStepsMedian - totalStepsMedianFilled;
 ```

-The mean of the total number of steps per day is `r totalStepsMeanFilled`.
+The mean of the total number of steps per day is 1.0766189\times 10^{4}.

-The median of the total number of steps per day is `r totalStepsMedianFilled`
+The median of the total number of steps per day is 1.0766189\times 10^{4}

-The differnces between the filled and original set means of the total number of steps per day is `r deltaMean`.
+The differnces between the filled and original set means of the total number of steps per day is 0.

-The differnces between the filled and original set median of the total number of steps per day is `r deltaMedian`.
+The differnces between the filled and original set median of the total number of steps per day is -1.1886792.

 The impact on the mean is exactly zero as would be expected with a backfill using the mean from the intervals.